 Texas vs. UConn Women's Basketball Predictions & Picks - December 3

-Sunday's contest features the No. 10 Texas Longhorns (8-0) and the No. 11 UConn Huskies (4-2) clashing at Moody Center (on December 3) at 3:00 PM.
-This matchup, according to our computer prediction, will result in a 72-69 victory for Texas.
+Sunday's game at Moody Center has the No. 10 Texas Longhorns (8-0) matching up with the No. 11 UConn Huskies (4-2) at 3:00 PM (on December 3).
+Our computer prediction projects a 72-69 victory for Texas, who is a slight favorite based on our model.

-The Longhorns are coming off of a 112-74 win over Oral Roberts in their last game on Wednesday.
+The Longhorns head into this matchup after a 112-74 win against Oral Roberts on Wednesday.

-The Longhorns head into this game on the heels of a 112-74 victory over Oral Roberts on Wednesday.
-The Huskies' most recent outing on Saturday ended in a 71-63 victory over Kansas.
-Taylor Jones scored a team-leading 27 points for the Longhorns in the win.
-Paige Bueckers' team-high 22 points paced the Huskies in the victory.
+In their most recent matchup on Wednesday, the Longhorns earned a 112-74 win against Oral Roberts.
+In their last matchup on Saturday, the Huskies claimed a 71-63 win against Kansas.
+In the Longhorns' win, Taylor Jones led the way with a team-high 27 points (adding 16 rebounds and zero assists).
+Paige Bueckers' team-high 22 points paced the Huskies in the win.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!